AustinCodingAcademy/PHPIntermediate/README.md

    ![PHP](images/php.png "PHP")       ![MySQL](images/mysql.png "MySQL")     ![Symfony](images/symfony.png "Symfony")

 > This course is designed for students with a fundamental understanding of programming.
-> We will spend some time reviewing PHP basics, for students who are familiar with another language.
+> We will spend some time reviewing PHP basics for students who are familiar with another language.
-> We will then move on to commonly used linguistic constructs, talk about the web, learn Object Oriented principles, apply some commonly used design patterns, write queries against a MySQL instance, configure apache and install Symfony
+> We move on to commonly used linguistic constructs, talk about the web, learn Object Oriented principles, apply some commonly used design patterns, write queries against a MySQL instance, configure apache and install Symfony.
 > We will then spend the rest of the class working on an e-commerce project, which will ultimately become a part of our portfolio.

 Module 1 - [PHP Basics](syllabus/01 PHP Basics.md) [:notebook_with_decorative_cover:](syllabus/homework/01_count_types.md)